csmig/stig-manager/docs/user-guide/user-guide.rst

 Grants Tab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This Tab displays all the Users and Groups have been given a Grant to some portion of this Collection.
+This Tab displays all the Users and Groups that have been given a Grant to some portion of this Collection.

-User/Group Grants can be added or removed using toolbar buttons at the top of this Panel.
+User/Group Grants can be added or removed using the toolbar buttons at the top of this Panel.
 When hovering over a Grant, click the "pen" icon to change the User or Role associated with the Grant.
-Click the "target" icon to change the Access Control List associated with the Grant.
+Click the "target" icon to change the Access Control List applied to the Grant.
 Click the "trash" icon to remove the Grant.

 See the :ref:`Roles and Access<roles-and-access>` section for more information about Grants, Roles, and Access Control.